 Over the years, you have developed many skills from part-time/full-time positions, classes, campus activities, volunteerism, and other leadership experiences.
-A prospective employer wants to know about these transferable skills you have gained and how they can be applied in their specific work environment.
+A prospective employer wants to know about these transferable skills and how they can be applied in a specific work environment.

 Use the following checklist to help you pinpoint some of your transferable skills.